Tore André Flo: International career

 Flo made 76 appearances for the Norwegian national team and made his debut in a 0–0 draw with England.
 He scored 23 goals, making him Norway's joint-4th highest goalscorer, along with Ole Gunnar Solskjær.
 He gained the nickname Flonaldo (an obvious pun on Ronaldo, one of the world's best strikers) when Norway beat Brazil 4–2 in a friendly match.
 Flo played for Norway at the 1998 FIFA World Cup, scoring a goal in a 2–1 win over holders Brazil as they reached the second round.
 Flo chose to retire from international football in 2004, deciding to prioritise his family.

 Style of play

-Flo was a quick, tall, powerful, and physically strong striker, who, in spite of his size, also possessed good technique.
+Flo was a quick, tall, powerful, and physically strong striker, with an eye for goal, who was known for his ability in the air; in spite of his size, he also possessed good technical skills, and was capable of playing off of his teammates.

 Managerial career

 After retiring from playing in 2012, Flo returned his former club Chelsea as a club ambassador and a coach in their Academy (Chelsea Development Squad and Academy), working with their youth development teams, most often the Under-14s.
 He was later on promoted to a loan player technical coach working under the loan department of Chelsea.

 On 17 November 2021, Flo was announced as the new head coach of Sogndal in Norway for the 2022 season, the club he began and ended his playing career.

+In February 2025, Flo was appointed as manager in the Norwegian youth national team pool, taking charge of one of Norway U15, Norway U16 and Norway U17.